Office of Sponsored Programs

 Effort Reporting News

-Next Effort Reporting Period - FY15 - Summer and Fall
+Current Effort Reporting Period - FY16 Winter and Spring

-Effort reports for the approzimate period of July 1, 2014 to December 31, 2014 will be available to the Glassboro, Camden (excluding CMSRU grants/projects) and the Stratford campuses via Banner Self Service via Employee Tab and Effort Certification link.
+Effort reports for the approximate period of January 1, 2016 to June 30, 2016 will be available to the Glassboro, Camden (excluding CMSRU grants/projects) and the Stratford campuses via Banner Self Service; Employee Tab and Effort Certification link.
 If you receive an email indicating that an effort report requires certification and review, please review the directions and manuals on this page to complete effort certification.

 Schools and Campus Overview

 All Rowan University campuses are able to use the electronic Banner Effort Reporting certification and review module except for some Cooper Medical School at Rowan University grants and projects.
 Those projects are still utlitizing and maintaining the paper-based reporting process.
-Please contact Eric Gregory for more information.
+Please contact Effort Certification Administration for more information.

-Comply with the Office of Management and Budget’s A-21 Cost Principles for Educational Institutions and other sponsor requirements related to certification of effort expended on a project.
+Comply with the Office of Management and Budget’s regulatory requirements and other sponsor requirements related to certification of effort expended on a project.
 Effort reporting is a federal requirement and is detailed and promulgated in the regulations and cost principles published by the federal government.

 Cost Principles for Educational Institutions require institutions who are recipients of federal funding to develop a system or program to effectively capture and certify university-compensated effort.
 Rowan University utilizes an after-the-fact Effort Reporting system based on compensated effort (payroll distributions).
 Effort Certification is also considered important and necessary for all sponsored projects, including state sponsored projects/grants.